777arc/textbook/content/sync.rst

    :align: center
    :target: ../_static/barker-code.svg

 You can see it's 11 (length of the sequence) in the center, and -1 or 0 for all other delays.
-It works wll for finding the start of a packet because it essentially integrates 11 symbols worth of energy in an attempt to create a 1 bit spike in the output of the cross-correlation.

-In fact, the hardest part of performing detection is figuring out a good threshold.
-You don't want packets that aren't actually part of your protocol to trigger it.
+It works well for finding the start of a frame because it essentially integrates 11 symbols worth of energy in an attempt to create a 1 bit spike in the output of the cross-correlation.
+In fact, the hardest part of performing start-of-frame detection is figuring out a good threshold.
+You don't want frames that aren't actually part of your protocol to trigger it.
 That means in addition to cross-correlation you also have to do some sort of power normalizing, which we won't consider here.
 In deciding a threshold, you have to make a trade-off between probability of detection and probability of false alarms.
-Remember that the packet header itself will have information, so some false alarms are OK.
-You will quickly find it is not actually a packet when you go to decode the header and a CRC fails.
-Yet missing a packet detection altogether is bad.
+Remember that the frame header itself will have information, so some false alarms are OK; you will quickly find it is not actually a frame when you go to decode the header and the CRC inevitably fails (because it wasn't actually a frame).
+Yet while some false alarms are OK, missing a frame detection altogether is bad.

 Another sequence with great autocorrelation properties is Zadoff-Chu sequences, which are used in LTE.
-They have the benefit of being in sets.
-You can have multiple different sequences that all have good autocorrelation properties, but they won't trigger each other (i.e., also good cross-correlation properties, when you cross-correlate different sequences in the set).
+They have the benefit of being in sets; you can have multiple different sequences that all have good autocorrelation properties, but they won't trigger each other (i.e., also good cross-correlation properties, when you cross-correlate different sequences in the set).
 Thanks to that feature, different cell towers will be assigned different sequences so that a phone can not only find the start of the frame but also know which tower it is receiving from.